 Barcelona has long been one of the most popular cities for travelers to Europe.
-The Catalonian capital is home to modern cathedrals, mouthwatering cuisine, and a cultural atmosphere that’s tough to beat.
+The Catalonian capital is home to modern cathedrals, mouthwatering cuisine and a cultural atmosphere that’s tough to beat.
 But did you know that Barcelona is also a fantastic scuba diving destination?
 Don’t believe us?
-Keep reading to find out more about scuba diving in Barcelona, including the best dive sites, day trips, and more.
+Keep reading to find out more about scuba diving in Barcelona, including the best dive sites, day trips and more.

-How to Find a Dive Shop in Barcelona
+How To Find a Dive Shop in Barcelona

 Most of Barcelona’s best dive sites are only accessible by boat.
 So, before you dive into Barcelona’s best dive sites, you’ll probably need to find a dive shop to book a trip.
 Luckily, there are two convenient ways to find the best dive shops in Barcelona.